enhsin/p2-trafficSigns/architecture/README.md

  12  |64  | 480 | 160 | 0.9438 | 0.9454
  24  |32  | 120 |  80 | 0.9655 | 0.9655
  24  |64  | 480 |  80 | 0.9390 | 0.9391

+This work is done at Purdue RHEL6 (Santiago) clusters.
+There is no binary package of TensorFlow for RHEL systems, so I build it from the source with the latest release version 1.2.0.
+The results will be slightly different on version 0.12.1 that the course is currently using.